pak100/Lammps-Tutorial/packmol.md

 output argon.xyz

 structure argon1.xyz
-(space) number 108
+ number 108
-(space) inside box -20 -20 -20 20 20 20
+ inside box -20 -20 -20 20 20 20
 end structure
 ```
 * The `tolerance` sets the limit on how close atoms can be built together.
 It is `2.0` for 2.0 Å (angstroms)
 * The `filetype` sets the type of files that this simulation will run.
 We are going to use the xyz file type.
 * The `output` will create an output file named after what is written after the command.
 In this case, `output.xyz`.
 * After a line break, the `structure` command uses the information from the **argon1.xyz** file (which you will create next).
 The program builds from the first three (random) coordinates taken from this file.
+* Each line within the `structure` block is indented by *exactly one space*.
-* There is *one* space before `number`, which sets the number of atoms built from packmol.
+* The `number` sets the number of atoms built from packmol.
-* There is also *one* space before `inside box`, which builds the atoms in a 3Dimensional box with coordinates (-x, -y, -z, x, y, z).
+* The `inside box` builds the atoms in a 3Dimensional box with coordinates (-x, -y, -z, x, y, z).
-*Finally, `end structure` stops running the program.
+* Finally, `end structure` stops running the program.
 4. After you have finished writing the limitations save the file with **command S**.

 5. Now you need to create the `argon1.xyz` file, which contains the random coordinates of one atom.